EthanFilio/EthanFilio/README.md

-Hello!
-This serves as Ethan Filio's official repository.
-He is currently a 1st year BS Computer Science Student 🚀
+👋 Hello, World!

+My name is Ethan Filio.
+I am currently a 1st year BS CS student from the University of the Philippines-Diliman.
+As a newbie programmer, I am currently exploring the wonderful Python language.